 Racial and ethnic disparities are evident across many indicators related to child well-being, starting with prenatal care and extending through child poverty and rates of single-parent families.

 Early prenatal care helps ensure a healthy start in life.
-In Westchester County, 73% of African American and 79% of Hispanic mothers received early prenatal care compared to 87% of white mothers.
+In Westchester County, 65% of African American, 69% of Hispanic mothers, and 75% of mothers identifying as other racial/ethnic groups in Westchester County received early prenatal care compared to 84% of White mothers.

-Infant mortality, by contrast, is highest among African American babies, with 5.5 deaths per 1,000 live births in 2016-18, followed by Hispanics at 4.0 and Asians at 3.6 – all above the rate for whites at 2.
+Infant mortality is highest among African American babies, with 6.1 deaths per 1,000 live births in 2021-23, followed by Hispanics at 3.5 and Whites at 1.4 – all above the rate for Asians at 0.5.

-Poverty rates are 2-3 times as high for children of color in Westchester County.
-In 2016-20, 16% of Hispanic children and 17% of African American children in were living in poverty, compared to 6% of both white and Asian children.
+Poverty rates are 3 times higher for Hispanic and African American children in Westchester County than for White children.
+In 2020-24, 17% of Hispanic children and 19% of African American children in were living in poverty, compared to 5% of White children.

-Higher rates of single parenthood can be one factor contributing to poverty.
-In 2016-20, 65% of African American families were headed by single parents, as were 43% of Hispanic families, 24% of white families and 15% of Asian families.
+Higher rates of single parent families can be one factor contributing to poverty.
+In 2020-24, 65% of African American families were headed by single parents, as were 45% of Hispanic families, 22% of White families and 12% of Asian families.

 Current and historic policies have placed particular strain on African American and Hispanic families, including criminal justice and incarceration policies, disinvestment in communities of color, ineffective and/or underfunded schools and discrimination in the job market.